 The System has adequate dynamic wind uplift load (suction) resistance and suitable mechanical strength to ETAG 017.
 For the design load value, see section 2.5.2.
+For fixing pattern, see Diagram 1.

 Spacer support battens/rails shall be fixed into the sheathing board and/or existing studwork with fixings that achieve a minimum pull-out of 0.7 kN (subject to wind load calculations).